Lomandra (loh-MAN-druh), commonly known as mat rushes, is a small genus of perennial herbaceous plants from the Asparagaceae family.

 Most species of these grass-like plants grow up to the height and width of about 3’ feet.

 In late spring, lomandra plants produce yellow flower spikes.

-But, they are inconspicuous and doesn’t add much value to the plants.
+But, they are inconspicuous and don’t add much value to the plants.

 In winters i.e. from December to February, Lomandra species produce fruits.

-The fruiting season sometimes last till early spring.
+The fruiting season sometimes lasts till early spring.

 Light & Temperature

 - Most lomandra species easily grow in full sun to full shade.